RareSkills/blog/q-number-format/q-number-format.md

 - If we divide a Q number by $2^{n}$ in a language that supports floating points, we can see the intended fractional representation.
 - Given two integers `a` and `b`, ensure `a` fits within `m` bits.
 Compute their ratio as a Qm.n number via `a << n / b`.
 The number of bits used to hold the resulting fixed-point number must be the number of bits of `a` (`m`) plus the `n`, i.e. Qm.n.
 - Q numbers can be added together “as is” as long as the decimals are aligned.
-- If we multiply two Q numbers together, we need to leftshift the result by `n` so that the result has `n` decimals.
+- If we multiply two Q numbers together, we need to rightshift the result by `n` so that the result has `n` decimals.
 - If we divide two Q numbers together, we need to first leftshift the numerator by `n`.
 - Both division and multiplication need to be careful to avoid temporary overflow.